Hindersche: Scoring

-At the end of each deal, each player's score is reckoned by counting up the number of card points in tricks taken.
+At the end of each deal, each player's score is reckoned by counting up the number of card points in tricks taken by that player.
 There are 140 points in total which acts as a check.
-A slate is used for scoring, each player being allocated a separate corner of the slate for recording their penalty points as 'marks' (Striche, singular: Strich) which are chalked as diagonal lines across the corner.
+A slate is used for scoring, each player being allocated a separate corner of the slate for recording his or her penalty points as 'marks' (Striche, singular: Strich) which are chalked as diagonal lines across the corner.

 First round – Vier-Strich

 The game is played in two halves or rounds.
 The first round consists of up to four deals in which the player with the most card points in each deal scores a penalty point recorded as a mark on the slate.
 Vier-Strich refers to the fact that the round ends as soon as four or more marks are chalked up.
 The procedure is as follows: